 MS is the most common neurological disease in young adults and often attacks people at the time of their lives when they are planning families and building a career.
 Three out of four people living with multiple sclerosis are women.
 No two cases of multiple sclerosis are identical, and the severity and progression of the condition cannot be predicted.

 The day saw team members walk 4km and raise over $700.
-The fund raised will go towards ensuring that people living with multiple sclerosis get the vital support they need to meet their goals and live well, and makes sure that no one has to face MS alone.
+The funds raised will go towards ensuring that people living with multiple sclerosis get the vital support they need to meet their goals and live well, and makes sure that no one has to face MS alone.

 If you weren’t able to participate this year and didn’t get around to donating never fear, it isn’t too late, you can donate to MS here.